What is rehab?

 How long rehab takes

-Depending on what is agreed a rehab placement can vary from 12 weeks to over 12 months.
+Depending on what is agreed, a rehab placement can vary from 12 weeks to more than 12 months.
 You'll get lots of help and support all the way through.

 man having a conversation with another man and looking off into the distance